emcrisostomo/brightness-control/README.md

 README
 ======

-_Brightness Setter_ is an utility that can save the current brightness level of an OS X machine and restore it at a later time.
+_Brightness Control_ is an utility that can save the current brightness level of an OS X machine and restore it at a later time.
 This is particularly useful in the case in which a user relies on a specific brightness value of his displays, for example because it was set during a monitor calibration process, but he